xdevfaheem/LMBuilder/README.md

 ## Introduction

-LLM Builder is an open-source deep learning training library specifically for building Large Language Models (LLMs) by [Faheem](https://github.com/TheFaheem).
+LLM Builder is an open-source deep learning training library specifically for building Large Language Models (LLMs).
 A visionary library designed to make the complex and often formidable task of building and training Large Language Models (LLMs) accessible to all, from fledgling enthusiasts to seasoned researchers.
-It have painstakingly removed the barriers of intricate code work, enabling a streamlined journey towards LLM construction without the burden of extensive code wrangling.
+It have painstakingly removed the barriers of intricate code work, enabling a streamlined journey towards the construction of LLM without the burden of extensive code wrangling.

 Our repository empowers users to harness the potential of state-of-the-art language models without the need for extensive technical expertise.
-At its core, **LLM Builder** stands as an all-encompassing solution, encapsulating every facet of the LLM development process, spanning from architecting customizable model structures, handling dataset preparation to paving the way for a smoother transition to the training optimization phase, and meticulous logging, allowing you to focus on the big picture of your research.
+At its core, **LLM Builder** stands as an all-encompassing solution, encapsulating every facet of the LLM development process, spanning from architecting customizable model structures, handling dataset preparation to paving the way for a smoother transition to the training optimization phase, and meticulous logging, checkpointing, distributed training and much more, allowing you to focus on the big picture of your research.

-Liberated from hardware constraints, LLM Builder extends its embrace to the entire spectrum of training environments, encompassing single GPUs, TPU hosts, TPU cores, and the orchestration of multi-GPU and TPU devices.

 ## Features

+- **Customizable Architecture:** Tailor your LLM's architecture to suit your specific research goals.
+- **Effortless Dataset Preparation:** Streamline the prearation and preprocessing of data to pretrain your LLM.
+- **Distributed Training:** Optimize your training across a diverse array of devices for unparalleled performance.
+- **Comprehensive Logging and Checkpointing:** Keep track of every aspect of your LLM development for precise analysis and optimization.

 Check out [FEATURES](https://github.com/TheFaheem/llm-builder/blob/main/FEATURES.md) file for detailed features of this project.